slatron/zoey-checklists/README.md

 - [node](https://nodejs.org/)
 - [npm](https://www.npmjs.com/)
 - [firebase](https://firebase.google.com)
-  - Account with a new database and user setup with email/password authentication
+  - Account with a new database
+  - Admin user created with email/password authentication

-### init
+### Initilization

 1 Make a local clone and run npm install in the root directory